vaa-rosmalen/cra-template-vaa/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the [template provided by VAA](https://github.com/vaa-rosmalen/cra-template-vaa).

 ## Notice

 (07-02-2020) There is an issue in editting the translations while the development server is running.
 See: [GitHub issue](https://github.com/gilbsgilbs/babel-plugin-i18next-extract/issues/78).
 Workarround: Stop development server, then make your changes to the tranlation files and finally start the development server.